iptch/2023-04-archischnaps-adr/adr/0002-Y-example.md

 # to achieve / um

-# accepting that / zu erreichen
+# accepting that / zu erreichen und akzeptieren daher